LukeShortCloud/rootpages/src/virtualization/kubernetes_development.rst

 ``csr.spec:``

 -  extras (map of strings) = Additional settings for the user.
--  groups (list of strings) [32] = Specify the type of account that this certificate can be used as for authentication.
+-  groups (list of strings) [32][49] = Specify the type of account that this certificate can be used as for authentication.
+Most commonly, this is either set to only be ``system:authenticated`` or ``system:serviceaccounts``.

    -  system:authenticated = Human.
+   -  system:masters = A human cluster administrator with full access to the Kubernetes cluster by default.
+   -  system:nodes = A non-human service account specifically for Nodes.
+Requires the common name for the certificate to start with ``system:node:``.
    -  system:serviceaccounts = Non-human.
+   -  system:unauthenticated = Anonymous account used when authentication is provided.

 -  **request** (string) = Base64-encoded PEM/certificate file content.
 -  **signerName** (string) [33] = The CA that will sign the certificate.